-Training video platforms are especially useful for brands with many branches or corporations that sell franchises.
+Training video software platforms are especially useful for brands with many branches or corporations that sell franchises.
 Giving everybody access to the same training materials helps to maintain consistency in terms of brand standards.

 When everybody is using identical training materials, everybody learns the same thing from the same source.
 This is particularly useful in the food and service industry.

-For example, if you have an ice cream chain, everybody knows that a banana splits have three scoops of ice cream, one banana, and two cherries.
+For example, if you have an ice cream chain, everybody knows that banana splits have three scoops of ice cream, one banana, and two cherries.
 That way, customers can go to different locations of the same chain on opposite sides of the country and rest assured that they will get the same dessert made the same way.